 At POTS Care, we evaluate conditions that can contribute to the worsening of POTS symptoms, while searching for underlying causes of chronic, idiopathic POTS.

 What could be making your POTS worse?

 Interesting cases seen recently at POTS Care

-Case 4 This patient became ill the day after her Gardasil vaccination 8 years ago, and had endured years of treatment by dysautonomia experts.
+This patient became ill the day after her Gardasil vaccination 8 years ago, and had endured years of treatment by dysautonomia experts.
 We found that her D-Dimer levels (a measure of clotting) were high and her treatment included protecting her from clot formation.
-Although still recovering, she was able to return to working 12 hours a day weeks after her visit to POTS Care.
+Although still recovering, she was able to return to work 12 hours a day weeks after her visit to POTS Care.

-Case 6 This 20 year old patient was told to have her neck fused to correct symptoms that mimicked symptoms of craniocervical instability, yet responded positively over night with Diamox to reduce intracranial pressure.
+This 20 year old patient was told to have her neck fused to correct symptoms that mimicked symptoms of craniocervical instability, yet responded positively overnight with Diamox to reduce intracranial pressure.
 She was also found to be suffering with mixed connective tissue disease (an autoimmune condition) contributing to systemic inflammation.